Government accused of attacking BBC to stop PM becoming ‘dead meat’

 “It’s time to begin asking those serious questions about long-term funding of the BBC,” she said, adding she wanted a debate over “new ways of funding the BBC”.

-Asked about her tweet about it being the “last” license fee settlement, she said: “I cannot see a world ... in 2028, in which individual households are paying an outdated funding fee that was established in 1922.”
+Asked about her tweet referring to it being the “last” licence fee settlement, she said: “I cannot see a world ... in 2028, in which individual households are paying an outdated funding fee that was established in 1922.”

 Asked by MPs what her own “instincts” were on the BBC’s funding model beyond 2027, she said: “My instincts are, let’s have the discussion.”